EveryoneDestroysTheWorld/production/information/music/README.md

 The album is called "Everyone Destroys the World Soundtrack".

 ## Music availability
-All album music should be distributed to Bandcamp, Spotify, SoundCloud, and YouTube Music.
+Upon the release of the game, all album music should be distributed to Bandcamp, Spotify, SoundCloud, and YouTube Music.
+The music should also be available for listening and download on the Everyone Destroys the World website.

 ## List of tracks
 | Track number | Track name | Artist | Length |